NOVALISTIC/WPFDraggableFrame/readme.txt

 Project Description
 -------------------
-A sample WPF application, written in C#, demonstrating window dragging behavior on extended non-client window frame regions of a window, similar to apps such as File Explorer, Internet Explorer and Windows App Certification Kit.
+A sample WPF application, written in C#, demonstrating window dragging behavior on extended non-client window frame regions of a window, similarly to desktop apps such as Internet Explorer.

 The code in this project is a companion to the following Q&A on Stack Overflow: http://stackoverflow.com/questions/5493149/how-do-i-make-a-wpf-window-movable-by-dragging-the-extended-window-frame